Jasraj-Jassar/RSC_fromScratch/Initial_Planning_Docs/BotPlan.md

 The one that is controlled by AI

-Both the Bots will be clones (Prevent unfair advantages of wait or extra components)

-Both the bots will have Esp32 which connects them to Server Running ROS (Underneath the table)
+Both the Bots will be clones (Prevent unfair advantages of wait or extra components) Both the bots will have Esp32 which connects them to Server Running ROS (Underneath the table) Both th robot will have a QR code on the top so its easier to capture by the vision system.

 Design the bots in such a way so the ball stays easy to steal, keeping matches exciting.
 Avoid claws or U-shaped grippers—they trap the ball and slow the action.